monsterenergy22/Unsolicited-Travel-Policy/Section 2 -  CONUS Travel Policy.md

 # Section 2 - CONUS Travel Policy

-This section will outline the travel policy for travel within the Contintental United States (CONUS).
+This section will outline the travel policy for travel within the Continental United States (CONUS).
 This policy assumes the traveler is aware of and knows the Defense Travel System (DTS) workflow.

 The general policy is as follows:
   1. Traveler is requested to travel by the customer